michaelcpuckett/mentor-notes/Week 2/3 - CSS Syntax.md

 ## Specificity

-Selectors are be weighted (by “specificity”) when you combine them:
+Selectors are weighted (by “specificity”) when you combine them:

 ```css
 div.bobs-class {